Meet The Team

 Katherine (Kat) LaDuke

-Kat (she/her) is an undergraduate student of the Class of 2027 at Providence College, majoring in Public and Community Service Studies and minoring in Communications.
+Kat (she/her) is an undergraduate student of the Class of 2027 at Providence College, majoring in Public and Community Service Studies, with a minor in Communications.

 Originally from Millis, Massachusetts, Kat is passionate about cultivating community through authentic conversations and relationship-building.
 She is passionate about pursuing a career in the philanthropic and nonprofit sector.
 On campus, Kat is a tour guide and a member of the Friars Club, serving as an ambassador for Providence College to prospective students and their families, and also works as a Group Fitness Instructor, bringing students together through health and wellness.